Working with Pipeline Designer¶

 You can also copy/paste text annotations (and arrows) in the same way as nodes.

-Many of the font and icon sizes (i.e., size of nodes in the canvas or the toolbox, help box, etc.) are configurable by going to File, Settings (or pressing Control-Shift-I), and selecting the View tab.
-Your settings are saved in your home folder under .pd/settings.ini; you can delete this file to restore the default settings.
+Many of the font and icon sizes (i.e., size of nodes in the canvas or the toolbox, help box, etc.) are configurable by going to File, Settings (or pressing Control-Shift-I).
+The Settings dialog groups these into tabs (e.g. Toolbox, Canvas, Node Properties, Output).
+Your settings are saved in your home folder under .pd/settings.ini, with window/viewport state stored separately in .pd/viewstate.ini; you can delete these files to restore the default settings.

 The status bar is at the bottom left of the window.
-Blue indicates PD is connected to Neuropype, while green means a pipeline is running (blue if pipeline is paused).
+Blue indicates PD is connected to a processing engine (Neuropype), while green means a pipeline is running, and yellow if pipeline is paused.
 Grey means PD is not connected.
 The Neuropype version number you are connected to is displayed in the status bar when first connecting.

 Certain nodes may display status messages in the status bar, such as when calibrating or training (a model).
 (The absence of a message does not indicate a problem.)

 The output window shows the log messages generated by Neuropype as a pipeline runs.
 It's important to monitor this window so as not to miss any warnings or errors.
-This window can be floating or can be docked at the bottom of the window.
-(Note on Linux, you need to drag the grey bar underneath the output window title bar in order to dock it; once the output window reaches the bottom of the main window, slide your mouse cursor until you see a grey shape indicating that the output window will dock there, then release the mouse.)
+The window can float or be docked, either at the bottom or on the right side of the main window; use the dock/undock button in its title bar to toggle this.

 Double-clicking on a node in the canvas will open up a window with the node's parameters.
 Changes take effect immediately in your pipeline, but are not saved to disk until you save the pipeline (Ctrl-S).